 Some schools also offer a second, later ED deadline in January.
 This later deadline, which is still binding, is called Early Decision II.
 If you decide you want more time to work on your application and apply ED II, then you'll hear back from your school sometime in February.

 There's a long list of schools that offer early decision.
 For the purposes of this guide, I'll just list some of the most popular ones.

 Schools with Early Decision

 Some schools with a November early decision deadline are Brown, Cornell, Dartmouth, Duke, Johns Hopkins, Northwestern, and the University of Pennsylvania.
-Their deadlines are all November 1, except for Johns Hopkins with its November 2 deadline.
+Their deadlines are all November 1.
 These schools don't offer ED II.